-\paragraph{CLIP-based Models.} The intersection of vision and language models has been significantly advanced by the development of CLIP (Contrastive Language-Image Pre-training)~\citep{radford2021learning}.
-CLIP learns visual models from natural language supervision, marking a departure from the traditional approach of training computer vision systems on fixed object categories.
-This method leverages a vast dataset of image-text pairs to predict which caption matches which image, enabling zero-shot transfer to various computer vision tasks.
-Building upon CLIP's foundation, LaCLIP enhances the original model by incorporating language rewrites.
-This process introduces diverse textual descriptions for the same images, significantly improving the model's performance on multiple benchmarks including zero-shot accuracy on ImageNet~\citep{fan2023improving}.
-Such advancements demonstrate the robustness and versatility of CLIP-based models in bridging the gap between vision and language.

-\paragraph{Advancements with Large Language Models.} Recent trends in vision-language models are increasingly leveraging large language models (LLMs) for enhanced multi-modal understanding.
-For instance, BLIP-2~\citep{li2023blip} introduces a novel pre-training strategy that combines off-the-shelf frozen image encoders with large language models.
-This approach, which employs a Querying Transformer and a two-stage pre-training, leads to state-of-the-art performance in various vision-language tasks with substantially fewer trainable parameters.
-Similarly, BEIT-3~\citep{wang2022image} pushes the boundaries of multimodal foundation models.
-It uses Multiway Transformers and a unified pretraining approach on images, texts, and image-text pairs, achieving top-tier results across a wide range of tasks.
-Recently, MiniGPT-4~\citep{zhu2023minigpt} exemplifies the integration of advanced LLMs in vision-language models.
-By aligning a visual encoder with the Vicuna LLM, MiniGPT-4 demonstrates capabilities like detailed image description generation, creative writing inspired by images, and even instructional content based on visual input.
-This model emphasizes the importance of high-quality, aligned datasets and the efficiency of training primarily a projection layer for aligning image-text pairs.
-Together, these advancements underscore the significant role of large language models in enhancing vision-language understanding and generative capabilities.
+\paragraph{Vision-Language Models.} Recent developments in vision-language models have increasingly harnessed the power of large language models (LLMs) to enhance multimodal understanding.
+For instance, BLIP-2~\citep{li2023blip} introduces a novel pre-training strategy that integrates off-the-shelf frozen image encoders with large language models.
+This approach, which employs a Querying Transformer alongside a two-stage pre-training process, achieves state-of-the-art performance in various vision-language tasks while utilizing substantially fewer trainable parameters.
+Similarly, BEIT-3~\citep{wang2022image} pushes the boundaries of multimodal foundation models by employing Multiway Transformers and a unified pretraining approach on images, texts, and image-text pairs, thereby attaining top-tier results across a wide range of tasks.
+More recently, MiniGPT-4~\citep{zhu2023minigpt} exemplifies the integration of advanced LLMs within vision-language frameworks.
+By aligning a visual encoder with the Vicuna LLM, MiniGPT-4 demonstrates capabilities such as generating detailed image descriptions, creative writing inspired by visual inputs, and producing instructional content based on images.
+This model highlights the importance of high-quality, aligned datasets and underscores the efficiency of training primarily a projection layer for image-text alignment.
+Collectively, these advancements emphasize the critical role of large language models in enhancing vision-language understanding and generative capabilities.